KumoCorp/kumomta/docs/changelog/main.md

   spooling in.
 There are some situations where a message can be delayed and re-queued without incrementing the number of attempts, which meant that some messages could linger in the queues until they are actually attempted again.

+* Running `validate-shaping` without passing any files to validate would report `OK` instead of telling you that you should have passed one or more file names.